 - 2 cups powdered sugar

-- 1-2 teaspoons milk or cream
+- 1 or 2 teaspoons milk or cream, if needed

 Instructions

-- Butter or use baking spray on a rectangular 8x11-inch pan.
+- Preheat the oven to 350°F (180°C).
+Butter or use baking spray on a rectangular 8x11-inch pan.
 Line with a piece of paper that's almost as long as the width of the pan.
 It will cover the bottom and the two long sides.

 For the pumpkin cake: